-There’s something regal about Skye Terriers, and it’s not just the fact they were the preferred dog breed of Mary Queen of Scots.
-These distinctive looking dogs are sweet but particular, with a bit of a haughty side indicative of their aristocratic background.
-Small, elegant, and featuring long bangs that feather off their ears for a constantly well-coiffed look, Skye Terriers are interesting dogs with a rich history—and they have plenty to offer the right owner.
+The Skye Terrier is a medium-sized terrier breed from Scotland with either upright or dropped ears, short legs, a long body, facial hair, and plenty of fur in its long double coat.
+There’s something regal about these dogs, and it’s not just that they were the preferred breed of Mary Queen of Scots.
+These distinctive-looking canines are sweet but particular, and they have proud personalities indicative of their aristocratic background.
+Small, elegant, and featuring long bangs that feather off their ears for a constantly well-coiffed look, Skye Terriers are unique dogs with a rich history—and they have plenty to offer the right owner.

 Weight: 35 to 45 pounds

-Coat: Soft undercoat and long, straight, and hard outercoat
+Coat: Double coat with a soft undercoat and a long, straight, hard outercoat

 Characteristics of the Skye Terrier